obengwilliam/pipeawait/README.md

 #### PipeAwait
-Compose asynchronous functions.
+Compose asynchronous functions(Promises and async/await).
 If you are a big fun of `Ramda.pipe` and `Lodash.flow` you will love this small utilty.
-This simply allows to compose promises

 #### Installation
 npm install pipeawait